Rôtisserie Jagdhof Stuben

 Is Rôtisserie Jagdhof Stuben worth the price?

-At €€, this is one of the more accessible Michelin-noted restaurants in North Rhine-Westphalia, and the two consecutive Michelin Plates (2024, 2025) confirm the kitchen is meeting a consistent standard.
+At €€, this is one of the more accessible Michelin-noted restaurants in North Rhine-Westphalia, the two consecutive Michelin Plates (2024, 2025) confirm the kitchen is meeting a consistent standard.
 For the price bracket, the value case is clear: Michelin-recognised traditional cooking without the outlay of a starred room.
 If you are comparing on price-to-credential ratio, this sits well above what most €€ restaurants in the region offer.

 Is Rôtisserie Jagdhof Stuben good for solo dining?